 Dhoni was also happy that all his bowlers will be fighting for a place in the playing eleven.

 "There will be more competition in bowling department.
 Now with everyone fit, there will be a lot of competition.
 When wickets are on drier side and there is not enough swing movement, we have to improve as fast bowlers.
 Because we don't have hit the deck bowlers," he said.

 Dhoni was also happy with the return of the express-fast Varun Aaron.

 Asked about spinners, Dhoni said: "We don't have five specialist bowlers.
-So we can't have spinners who give away too many.
+So can't have spinners who give away too many.
 Jadeja's performance in South Africa was good.
-Spinner's role on first day is to not give it too much turn.
+Spinner's role on first day is to not give too much turn.
 When they play more outside India, they will learn the need to be patient.
-Till we get a seamer all-rounder, that's what they will have to get used to."
+Till we don't get a seaming all-rounder, that's what they will have to get used to."

 Dhoni said Karnataka all-rounder Stuart Binny could also be used as the third seamer in the ODIs.

 "Stuart Binny is interesting.
 He has some swing.
 Most international venues wickets are flat, we will have to see if he can feature as third seamer.
 It depends how he does in nets," he said.